Ensuring Human Rights Violations Are Seen and Heard

 Human rights violations are sustained through silence, distortion, and fear.
 Visibility brings accountability.

-Evidence, lived experience, and public storytelling bring abuses into public view so they are documented, understood, and remembered.
+Cristosal brings human rights violations into public view and keeps the defense of rights so they are documented, understood, and remembered.
 Victims and communities help us understand the human impact of abuses in ways data alone cannot capture.

 How Voice Is Protected and Amplified